-Dairy Free Strawberry Ice Cream Bonbons are little bites of strawberry nice cream that starts with full fat coconut cream and strawberries.
-Then dip in creamy smooth chocolate.
+Strawberry ice cream bonbons are little ice cream balls that start with full-fat coconut cream and strawberries.
+Then dipped in creamy smooth melted chocolate.

-I'm thinking this because because I lived in a small town for 25 years or so and our old theater with a big screen didn't have ice cream.
-Now I'm in the big city again and I'm seeing ice cream is in the theaters.
+I'm thinking this because I lived in a small town for 25 years or so, and our old theater with a big screen didn't have ice cream.
+Now I'm in the big city again, and I'm seeing ice cream in the theaters.

-Of course, there’s sandwiches and wine too.
-I'm in the really big city!
+Of course, there are sandwiches and wine too.
+I'm in a really big city!

-Ice cream's not my go-to anymore because of the dairy but I do remember those wonderful little bonbons.
-Leave it to me to come up with a recipe so we want for nothing!
+Ice cream's not my go-to anymore because of the dairy, but I do remember those wonderful little bonbons.
+Leave it to me to come up with a recipe so we want nothing!

 These little balls of chocolate are filled with fruity strawberry ice cream and they are the nicest creamiest Dairy Free Strawberry Ice Cream Bonbons in the world!